ENG 331: Drama 1485-1603

 Engagement and Participation in class discussion sessions, 15%

 If, by the end of term, we all have a pretty good idea of how you approach class material, you’ll do well.
-Click here to read my full policy on Engagement and Participation.

-(Voluntary performance in live in-class readings will not affect this portion of your grade —
+(Voluntary performance in live in-class readings will not affect this portion of your grade.)

 Real-Time Comprehension Questions, asked at the end of each class session, 17.5%